atooms-mirror/postprocessing/README.md

 time frames via the flag `--norigins`.
 Without it, atooms-pp applies an heuristics to determine the number of time frames required to achieve a reasonable data quality.

 The results of the calculation are stored in `data/trajectory.xyz.pp.sk`.
-If multiple particle species are present, say A and B, the program will create additional files for partial correlations, named `trajectory.xyz.pp.sk.A-A`, `trajectory.xyz.pp.sk.B-B` and `trajectory.xyz.pp.sk.A-B`.
+If the system is a mixture of different types of particles, say A and B, the program will create additional files for partial correlations, named `trajectory.xyz.pp.sk.A-A`, `trajectory.xyz.pp.sk.B-B` and `trajectory.xyz.pp.sk.A-B`.

 The same calculation can be done from python: